Binance Market Update (2022-06-07)

 Binance

-The global cryptocurrency market cap now stands at $1.22T, down by -5.37% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.23T, down by -4.40% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include OG, UNFI, and SANTOS, up by 29%, 19%, and 9%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include OG, COCOS, and JUV, up by 15%, 10%, and 9%, respectively.

 Top stories of the day: